boazsegev/facil.io/docs/api/sock_why.md

 So, using `sock.h`, Alice will **not** receive Bob's bank statement.

-#### TCP/IP as default
+#### TCP/IP and Unix Sockets as default

-`sock.h` defaults to TCP/IP sockets, so calls to `sock_listen` and `sock_connect` will assume TCP/IP.
+`sock.h` defaults to TCP/IP and Unix Domain sockets, so calls to `sock_listen` and `sock_connect` will assume one or the other (if no port is assigned, it is assumed to be a Unix Domain socket).

-However, importing other socket types should be possible by using the `sock_open(fd)` function, that allows us to import an existing file descriptor into `sock.h`, assigning this file descriptor a valid UUID.
+However, importing other socket types (such as pipes) should be possible by using the `sock_open(fd)` function, that imports an existing file descriptor into `sock.h`, assigning this file descriptor a valid UUID.

-## A Simple API

-The `sock.h` API can be divided into a few different categories:

-- General helper functions

-- Accepting connections and opening new sockets.

-- Sending and receiving data.

-- Direct user level buffer API.

-- Read/Write Hooks.

----

-More information coming soon.
-Until than, read the header files.